-When Pris pulls off the spider’s legs, Mercer calms Isidore by appealing to heal it again.
-Only later does Deckard realise the new spider is likely a fake.
+When Pris pulls off the spider’s legs, Mercer calms Isidore by appearing to heal it again.
+Only later does Deckard realise the new spider is likely one more fake.

 Mercer is Jesus-lite, offering easy-access TV religion without so many of the obligations.
 This, along with empathy boxes and mood regulators, replicates love, connection and caring because those things no longer exist as authentic states of being.
 No wonder the distinction between fake and real is so crucial for people left on Earth.